On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Introduction

-where the constant $c(g_0,\sigma_0)$ is the value of the magnetic length functional $l^{g_0,\sigma_0}_{\text{mag}}$ evaluated on a geodesic of the $(g_0,\sigma_0)$-magnetic system and $l_{\text{min}}^{g,\sigma}$ is defined in the following way:
+where the constant $c(g,\sigma)$ is the value of the magnetic length functional $l^{g,\sigma}_{\text{mag}}$ evaluated on a geodesic of the $(g,\sigma)$-magnetic system and $l_{\text{min}}^{\tilde g,\tilde\sigma}$ is defined in the following way:

-When the manifold $W$ in Theorem \ref{mag_sys_ineq_general} is a K\"ahler manifold of constant holomorphic sectional curvature, the integral homology class represented by Zoll magnetic geodesics is always zero for topological reasons \cite{j_bimmerman}.
-In such a setting, we also have enough topological information to compute explicitly the Zoll polynomial, and as a consequence, we obtain the next main result of this section; it can be seen as a generalization of the main result in \cite{BK-mag_surfaces}; its proof can be found in Section \ref{mag_sys_ineq_proof}: \begin{theorem} Consider a closed K\"ahler manifold $(M,\sigma_0,J)$ with the property that the associated K\"ahler metric $g_0$ has constant holomorphic sectional curvature $\kappa$ and denote by $C_0 \in H^2(M,\mathbb{R})$ the cohomology class represented by $\sigma_0$.
-Then, upon fixing a strength $s \in \mathbb{R}$ such that $s^2+\kappa>0$, the following holds.
-There exists a $C^2$-neighborhood $\mathcal{U} \subset \mathcal{M}(M) \times \Xi^2_{C_0}(M) $ of the pair $(g_0,\sigma_0)$ with the property that the magnetic system determined by any pair $(g,\sigma) \in \mathcal{U}$ satisfies the following local systolic inequality:
+When the manifold $W$ in Theorem \ref{mag_sys_ineq_general} is a K\"ahler manifold where the associated K\"ahler metric $g_0$ has constant holomorphic sectional curvature denoted by $\kappa$ (see Section \ref{mag_dynamics_on_kahler_section} for precise definitions), it was shown by Bimmermann (see Theorem \ref{zollness_of_mag_systems_kahler} below) that the magnetic pair $(g_0,\sigma_0)$ where $\sigma_0$ is the K\"ahler form, is Zoll at strengths satisfying: $s^2+\kappa >0$.
+A consequence of this result of Bimmermann's is also the fact that the integral homology class represented by Zoll magnetic geodesics is always zero.
+In this setting, we also have enough topological information to compute the Zoll polynomial explicitly, as a consequence, we obtain the next main result of this section; in it we will always assume that all the magnetic systems are being considered at a strength satisfying the condition $s^2+\kappa>0$.
+This result can be seen as a generalization of the main result in \cite{BK-mag_surfaces} and its proof can be found in Section \ref{mag_sys_ineq_proof}: \begin{theorem} Consider a closed K\"ahler manifold $(M^{2n},\sigma_0,J)$ with the property that the associated K\"ahler metric $g_0$ has constant holomorphic sectional curvature $\kappa$ and denote by $C_0 \in H^2(M,\mathbb{R})$ the cohomology class represented by $\sigma_0$.
+Then, there exists a $C^3$-neighborhood $\mathcal{U} \subset \mathcal{M}(M) \times \Xi^2_{C_0}(M) $ of the pair $(g_0,\sigma_0)$ with the property that the magnetic system determined by any pair $(\tilde g,\tilde \sigma) \in \mathcal{U}$ satisfies the following local systolic inequality: